SAP-samples/alm-demo-session/exercises/ex4/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 4 - Observe Metrics in SAP Cloud ALM

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 4.1 Check metrics in Real User Monitoring

 After completing these steps you will have created...